-Unfortunately, there is no magic cure that will solve the home insurance – bad credit debacle.
+Unfortunately, there is no magic cure that will solve the homeowners insurance and bad credit debacle.
 However, there are some things that you can do to help get you on your way to getting home insurance at a reasonable rate.
 Here are our tips:

-This is one way you can improve your score – taking a look at your credit report, finding errors, and having them corrected.
+This is one way you can improve your score – taking a look at your credit report.
 Remember, you can request one free report from each of the three major credit-reporting agencies (Equifax, TransUnion, and Experion) once a year.
-Put on your detective hat, comb through your report thoroughly, and see if you can spot any mistakes or oddities.
-If you do find a mistake or error, don’t be shy about asking to have it fixed.
+Put on your detective hat, comb through your report thoroughly, and see if you can spot anything that could help you improve your credit in the future.

 2. Improve your credit score.

 Taking steps to improve your score can help you get the home insurance you need.
-It can also help you get lower home insurance rates – home insurance premiums go up the worse your credit score is.
+It could also help you get lower home insurance rates – your home insurance premiums could go up the worse your credit score is.
 Some things you can do to bolster your score are…

 - Pay your bills on time.
 Late payments do not a happy credit score make.
 Use calendars, phone alerts, or whatever it takes to make sure that you keep up with all of your payments.